Project-OSRM/osrm-backend/docs/http.md

   The list of turns without a modifier is limited to: `depart/arrive`.
 If the source/target location is close enough to the `depart/arrive` location, no modifier will be given.

-  The meaning depends on the `type` field.
+  The meaning depends on the `type` property.

 | `type`                 | Description                                                                                                               |
 |------------------------|---------------------------------------------------------------------------------------------------------------------------|
 | `turn`                 | `modifier` indicates the change in direction accomplished through the turn                                                |
 | `depart`/`arrive`      | `modifier` indicates the position of departure point and arrival point in relation to the current direction of travel      |

 - `exit` An optional `integer` indicating number of the exit to take.
-The field exists for the following `type` field:
+The property exists for the following `type` property:

 | `type`                 | Description                                                                                                               |
 |------------------------|---------------------------------------------------------------------------------------------------------------------------|